frederic-perez/AmE-dictionary/data/dictionary.md

 __filler__ _n_ _Some pills use fillers made up of rice, or worse, black walnut._
 __filling__
 __fillip__ _n_ :three::hammer:
-__filly__ _n_ A young female horse, especially one less than four years old. _The filly had to be euthanized when she suffered an unspecified fracture._ :es: potra
+__filly__ _n_ :two: /ˈfɪlɪ/ A young female horse, especially one less than four years old. _The filly had to be euthanized when she suffered an unspecified fracture._ :es: potra
 __film noir__ _n_
 __filmmaker__ _n_ :two: One who directs or produces movies.
 __filthy__ _adj_